Office Design for Startups

-Starting up your startup may prove to be one of the most difficult ventures you’ll encounter.
+Launching your startup may be one of your most difficult ventures.
 There are so many things to consider when getting ready to open for business, and selecting the right office furniture is not usually high on what is probably a very long to-do list.
-Many startups begin by offering their employees folding chairs to sit on, shabby tables to work on and little to no décor to look at.
-The reason for this lack of style and function, of course, is always a lack of money.
+Many startups begin by offering their employees folding chairs to sit in, shabby tables to work on, and little to no décor to look at.
+Of course, this lack of style and function is always due to a lack of money.

-Make it Yours
+Make It Yours

-Make it Functional
+Make It Functional

-Make it Comfortable
+Make It Comfortable

-If your employees can’t stay comfortable at work, then they aren’t likely to be very productive or even stay with your company for very long.
+If your employees can’t stay comfortable at work, they aren’t likely to be very productive or even stay with your company for long.
 Although metal folding chairs may be the most economical choice, they won’t be good for your business in the long run.
-Instead, equip your workstations with affordable ergonomic chairs, pull-out keyboard trays, adjustable height monitor stands and anything else that will make your employees’ 8-hour day more enjoyable.
+Instead, equip your workstations with affordable ergonomic chairs, pull-out keyboard trays, adjustable-height monitor stands, and anything else that will make your employees’ 8-hour day more enjoyable.

-Make it Fun
+Make It Fun

 Last but not least, take measures to make your new business a fun place to be for employees, investors, clients, and yourself.
 No one wants to come to work every day only to sit at his or her computer without any human interaction or anything to look at other than black text on a white screen.
 Adding pops of color to your office and allowing employees to decorate their desks with family photos and memorabilia will give them the little boost of inspiration they need to be effective workers.